jolks/jolks.github.io/README.md

 $ cd .hexo
 $ npm install

+# Update (2023/04/05)
+# Not backward compatible with latest nodejs and npm
+$ nvm use v10.18.1

 # To create new post
 $ ./node_modules/.bin/hexo --cwd .hexo new post "A New Post"
 # Start writing inside .hexo/source/_posts/A-New-Post.md file